Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/setup/starting/010_docker-compose.en.md

 SMTP_SECRET=<your-smtp-authentication-secret>
 ```

+> [!NOTE]
-If you are using a versioning system to store your setup, do not forget to add ".env" to your .gitignore or analogous ignore file!
+> If you are using a versioning system to store your setup, do not forget to add ".env" to your .gitignore or analogous ignore file!

 ## config.toml